Skip to Main Content

 The central focus of the program is the interdisciplinary study of big or "great" questions.
 Through coursework, research, writing, and hands-on experiences, students explore various approaches to learning and consider ways in which unexpected connections can be found between different disciplines, leading to a deeper understanding of the questions we seek to answer.
 Many of the required Honors Program courses will also fill general education requirements.

 "University Honors" is the highest academic distinction awarded by BYU to students at the undergraduate level.
 This prestigious designation is recorded on the university diploma and on the official transcript of grades.
 It is widely recognized as an indication of exceptional academic achievement.
-University Honors graduates are recognized during University graduation exercises with regalia and an honorary banquet.
+University Honors graduates are recognized during University graduation exercises with an Honors graduation ceremony regalia.

 Honors is an open-enrollment program, and we invite all students to consider Honors as a way to broaden and deepen their educational experience and achieve the academic excellence they seek.
 However, it takes careful planning and consistent effort to complete all program requirements and maintain eligibility.
 Interested students begin by completing an online enrollment as a Pre-Honors student and completing introductory courses.
 We encourage students to enroll as freshmen or sophomores, but will accept late-joining or transfer students where a reasonable plan to graduation is feasible.
 Honors Program advisors are available throughout a student's program to facilitate enrollment and help students plan toward Honors graduation.